Solved Problem on Dynamics

 \[ \begin{gather} \bbox[#FFCCCC,10px] {f=10\;\mathrm N} \end{gather} \]

-Note: in the same way, we could substitute the acceleration in the equation (I) to obtain the force of contact, in this case:
+Note: In the same way, we could substitute the acceleration in the equation (I) to obtain the contact force

 advertisement